Shheem: Archaeological site

 Haroutune Kalayan reconstructed the temple in the 1970s, and in the 1990s, Renata Ortali Tarazi from the Directorate General of Antiquities of Lebanon (DGA) undertook the task of site preservation.
 She started a three-way cooperation with the Institut français du Proche-Orient (IFPO), represented by Lévon Nordiguian, and the Polish Centre of Mediterranean Archaeology, University of Warsaw (PCMA UW).

 The settlement was founded at the turn of the eras, although the oldest finds date to the Bronze Age.
 Parts of the village are remarkably well-preserved.
 Apart from the Roman temple, archaeologists discovered houses clustered along narrow streets, oil presses, and a Christian basilica with mosaics, dated to AD 498.
 A necropolis surrounded the settlement.
-The village ceased to function in the 7th century.
+The village ceased to function in the late 7th century or early 8th century AD.
+The final occupation phase shows reduced material remains.
+There is no evidence for violent destruction.

 Multicolored mosaics covering the whole floor of the basilica are among the most spectacular discoveries made on the site.
 Most of them depict geometrical patterns, but floral and figural motifs also occur; birds and vessels appear on the surfaces between columns.
 In the central part of the presbytery, there is a mosaic with a lioness, and in the west aisle, a panel with two antelopes.
 The iconography of these mosaics bears many similarities to other Byzantine churches in the province of Phoenicia, e.g., in Zahrani and Ghiné.